 Research is an integral part of contemporary physiotherapy practice.
-At the University of Hertfordshire we have a commitment to research activity by contributing to the evidence base which underpins physiotherapy practice and education and providing our students with an environment that encourages them to engage with research and how it is translated into practice.
+We have a commitment to research activity by contributing to the evidence base which underpins physiotherapy practice and education.
+We provide all of our students with an environment that encourages them to engage with research and how it is translated into practice.

-If you are interested in learning more about the research that we are involved with and/or have any queries related to undertaking research within physiotherapy at the University of Hertfordshire, please contact Dr Jane Simmonds, Physiotherapy Research Lead.
+If you are interested in learning more about our research, or have any queries about undertaking physiotherapy research at the University of Hertfordshire, please contact Catherine Minns Lowe, Musculoskeletal Research Unit Lead.